{{ root_page.title }}

 Strong and Healthy Bones

-When we get older this process slows down and our joints can become weak and fragile.
+When we get older this process slows down.
+Making the joints weak and fragile.